uyuni-project/uyuni-rfc/accepted/00074-retracted-updates-support.md

 Enhance the `UpdateInfoWriter` class, so that it includes the `status` attribute in the output XML.
 Currently the `status` output is hardcoded to `final`.

+## Inter Server Sync
+Make sure that the patch status gets propagated correctly in the ISS slaves.

 ## Iteration 2 - Enhance UI and XMLRPC